khameelbm/LLM-GenAI-Articles-Blogs-References/README.md

 # LLM & GenAI - Articles, Blogs, References
-Goal: Basic compilation of resources for generative AI and large language models.
+Goal: Basic compilation of (mostly non-technical) articles on  generative AI and large language models.

 The primary objective of this page is to compile resources that relates to **blogs**, **research articles** and **videos/courses** related to **LLM** and **Generative AI**.